 Math Processor

 Abacus Semiconductor has developed a math processor to accelerate the execution of mathematical functions typically used in traditional HPC as well as in AI and ML.
 Unlike existing math accelerators such as GPGPUs, we support all relevant data types natively (integer and floating-point of a variety of register widths, and we also have added RISC-V cores to assist in exception handling.
-However, our internal math processing is closer to that which was developed by Prof. John Gustafsonā€™s during his work on POSITs.
-Our native data format and all math operations use the more mathematically correct POSIT math as opposed to the IEEE 754 Floating-Point math.
-We have also eliminated most of the problems associated with the Floating-Point standard exception handling.
-IEEE 754 is at the same time very verbose and imprecise.
+We have also added tags to results to bring floating point math precision closer to Prof. John Gustafsonās work on POSITs.

 The Math Processor is a massively parallel processor that accelerates all openCL and openACC applications.